 In February 2011, Florida's Turnpike Enterprise (FTE) launched all-electronic, no-cash tolling--a safer, more efficient, seamless method of collecting tolls from customers--on the Turnpike in Miami-Dade County.

 FTE has always been a leader in the worldwide toll industry, and new technologies now allow the agency to collect tolls electronically from both SunPass and non-SunPass customers while providing a safe, cost effective and efficient transportation system for residents, businesses and visitors.

 How does TOLL-BY-PLATE work?

-TOLL-BY-PLATE is available on the Turnpike from Milepost 0 to Milepost 47 in Miami-Dade County.
-When a vehicle without SunPass travels on this segment of the Turnpike, the tolling equipment takes a photo of the license plate and invoices the registered vehicle owner.
+TOLL-BY-PLATE is available on the Turnpike from Milepost 53, west of Ft.
+Lauderdale, to south to Milepost 0 north of the Florida Keys, on the Sawgrass Expressway in western Broward County, and on the Veterans Expressway and I-4 Connector in Tampa.
+When a vehicle without SunPass travels on these Turnpike System roads, the tolling equipment takes a photo of the license plate and invoices the registered vehicle owner.
 If you are not a SunPass customer, you must use the cash lanes at all other Turnpike locations.

-The Miami-Dade and Tampa-Hillsborough expressway authorities have their own toll-by-plate programs.
-For information, go to www.MDXORT.com
+The Miami-Dade Expressway Authority has its own toll-by-plate program.
+For information, go to www.MDXway.com

 Where on the Turnpike is TOLL-BY-PLATE available?